afhverjuekki/tolvera/README.md

 - Use GitHub [Discussions](https://github.com/Intelligent-Instruments-Lab/tolvera/discussions) to share ideas and ask questions.
 - Use [Discord](https://discord.gg/ER7tWds9vM) for further support, sharing your work, and general chat.

-Across the project, we follow the [Algorave Code of Conduct](https://github.com/Algorave/algoraveconduct).
+Across the project, we follow the [Berlin Code of Conduct](https://berlincodeofconduct.org/).
 Please get in touch if you experience or witness any conduct issues.

 ## Roadmap